Yashas17/Newton-Raphson-Solver/README.md

 - The tolerance value : the minimum difference between two successive solutions.
 - Maximum number of iterations, so that the program doesn't run infinitely.
 - An initial guess solution.

 Then depending upon the number of terms of in the equation, the equation is generated.
 Now, the _polySolve_ function uses the _polyDiff_ function to generate the differentiated equation and uses both the equations alongwith the previous solution (for the first iteration, this value would be the user-specified guess solution).
 The solver computes the solution and compares it with the previous solution.
 When the difference between the two is less than the user-specified tolerance, the solver returns the latest solution as the final solution.

-**Getting Started**
-Dependencies
+**Dependencies:**

-Basic C++ libraries
+- Basic C++ libraries
-Cmake
+- Cmake

-Installing
+**Installing **

-Open a terminal in the build folder
+- Open a terminal in the build folder
-Type "cmake .."
+- Type "cmake .."
-Type "cmake --build ."
+- Type "cmake --build ."

 This will generate a Newton-Raphson Solver
-Executing program
+**Executing program:**
 The first prompt will be to enter a tolerance value, here the user can enter the value as '1e-X' or '0.xxxx1' as per his/her convinience.
-For eg, for a the tolerance value - 0.0001, the user can enter 1e-4 or 0.0001.
+For eg, for a the tolerance value - '0.0001', the user can enter '1e-4' or '0.0001'.
 The next prompt is to enter the maximum the number of iterations allowed The next prompt is to enter a guess solution.
 Here the user can enter any numerical value.
 The next prompt is the number of terms in the equation.
 Here the user can enter any natural number.